Brooks PureGrit 6 Review Facts

 As a company that specializes in running gear, Brooks Running has become the go-to brand for many when it comes to trail shoes.
 Their PureGrit line is a series of lightweight footwear that’s intended for use on light to moderate trails.
 The sixth model in this line is currently the lightest one yet, allowing it to be used for basic trail running and competitions.
 Its versatile wear also comes with a great deal of protection and durability.
 Its tread pattern has now been altered slightly to allow a better transition onto road surfaces, yet it still provides a safe run across mud and rocks.
 Mudguards along the sides of its upper safeguard the foot from dirt and mud, while air mesh provides unrestricted airflow.
 Though certain aspects could be improved, such as the fit, most runners seem to be quite happy with this model.

-feel can easily be attributed to its blown rubber outsole.
+This shoe's lightweight feel can easily be attributed to its blown rubber outsole.
 This material has been mixed with air during its production, enabling it to be lighter and more flexible than standard rubber.
 Reviewers also state that this feature provides greater durability than found on previous models.
 The same 3D hexagonal gripping lugs found on its predecessors are still present on this model, allowing the runner to move securely and smoothly across thick mud and rocky terrains.
 Easier foot transition is enabled through a feature known as the Brooks Ideal Heel.
 Its curved design encourages the runner to make better use of their forefoot and midfoot during the landing phase.

 As with most of their trail-running models, Brooks uses BioMoGo DNA to form the PureGrit 6's midsole.
 Combining foam and gel features, both made from eco-friendly